-However, due to the tropical cyclones of varying strengths and occasional squally thunderstorms between May and November and the typhoons in September, the ideal travel season is late autumn, from October to around Christmas time.
+However, due to the tropical cyclones of varying strengths and occasional squally thunderstorms between May and November and the typhoons in September, the ideal travel season is late autumn, from October to around Christmas time when Hong Kong weather is relatively more pleasant.
 Should you happen to visit Hong Kong in the typhoon season, you should not venture out too far when the typhoon warning is level 3 or less, but stay indoors when it is higher.
 All shops and banks are closed when a level 8 typhoon warning is given.

 Introduction to Hong Kong Climate

 Belonging to oceanic subtropical monsoon climate, the city has an average annual temperature of 23 C (73 F).
 From May to November, it may be attacked by tropical cyclones of various strengths and occasional squally thunderstorms.
 The typhoon season is possible in September.

 Hong Kong weather in spring from March to mid-May tends to be warm and humid, accompanied by fog and drizzle.
 Sometimes air and ferry services are halted due to reduced visibility.
 The average temperature is 18 C (64 F) to 25 C (77 F).
 As it turns a little bit cold at night, travelers should take a light overcoat, a sweater as well as rainwear.

 The weather of summer from late May to the mid-September is extremely hot and humid, with frequent thunderstorms and occasional typhoons.
 Average temperature is 28 C (82 F).
 The hottest is in July and August when the mean daytime temperature often exceeds 32 C (90 F).
 However, the Discount Season is also attractive, in addition to the aquatic activities in Ocean Park and Disneyland.
 Bring an umbrella, and light weight cotton shorts and dresses.
 Always pay attention to the weather forecast to avoiding being caught out by the rain.